Skip to main content

 5.1.1 Personalised care

 Colleagues should recognise how different backgrounds and cultures will impact on patients’ choice of food and drink.
-Colleagues are responsible for obtaining the most up to date information about a person’s requirements and take steps to make appropriate choices available.
-Similarly, any known food allergies, intolerances, and sensitivities and, or other specialist dietary requirements should recorded and care planned appropriately.
+Colleagues are responsible for obtaining the most up-to-date information about a person’s requirements and take steps to make appropriate choices available.
+Similarly, any known food allergies, intolerances, and sensitivities and, or other specialist dietary requirements should be recorded and care planned appropriately.

 All nutritional care and treatment should be evidence based and consider the patients’ needs and preferences and give them the opportunity to make informed decisions about their care and treatment, in partnership with colleagues, carers and parents or relatives.